Brilliafy/metadataretrieverwrapper/README.md

 The file assigned can differ in file formats, since it is wrapping an Android pre-defined method, in accordance to your Android API level, explained thoroughly [here](https://developer.android.com/guide/topics/media/media-formats#audio-formats) for audio, and [here](https://developer.android.com/guide/topics/media/media-formats#video-formats) for video.

-All methods require an absolute file path of the target media, as of the MetadataRetriever.setDataSource function, for it is necessary for relatively every method within the MetadataRetriever class.
+All methods require an absolute file path of the target media, as of the MetadataRetriever.SetDataSource function, for it is necessary for relatively every method within the MetadataRetriever class.

 **Any other arguments required,** are referenced in great detail inside the [MediaMetadataRetriever Class Developer Reference](https://developer.android.com/reference/android/media/MediaMetadataRetriever#public-methods_1).